sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 Think about the factors that are commonly cited as the root cause of burnout, and look at their trend in the software development industry, over the past two decades:

 1. Working long hours and excessive workloads.
-Haven't working hours been shrinking?
 2. Unstructured work without clear goals.
-Hasn't work actually become more structured?
 3. Lack of rewards and acknowledgement.
-Haven't companies been more and more careful with incentives, recognition, and bonuses?
 4. Poor self-care.
-Isn't there a lot more awareness these days?
-Mental health days off, coaching sponsored by companies, paid gyms, and private healthcare?
 5. Juggling many things at once.
-Do you think this got worse over the past 20 years?

-TODO rephrase the above (summary only, the explain things got much better compared to 20 years ago)
+Do you see what's odd here?
+Haven't all these things improved, compared to 20 years ago?

+Aren't we all working fewer hours per week?
+Hasn't work become more structured?
+Aren't companies more thoughtful about incentives, recognition, and bonuses?
+Or aren't people getting more support with mental health days off, paid gyms, and private healthcare?
+And do we think people have to juggle more than they used to juggle 20 years ago?

 So why has burnout continued to rise, even when its stated root causes have improved?